Academics

 • Fine & Performing Arts

-Weber offers multiple courses in the visual arts, ceramics, dance, music, and theater with two musical productions each year.
+Weber offers multiple courses in the visual arts, ceramics, dance, music, and theatre with two musical productions each year.
 Our comprehensive music education program features performance and general music courses, choral and instrumental performance ensembles, and Artists-in-Residence.

 MUSIC